JeronTanKang/Forecasting-Equity-Risk-Premium/README.md

 ## References

-	•	Diebold, F. X., & Mariano, R. S. (1995).
-Comparing predictive accuracy.
-Journal of Business & Economic Statistics, 13(3), 253–263.
+- Diebold, F. X., & Mariano, R. S. (1995).
+Comparing predictive accuracy. *Journal of Business & Economic Statistics, 13*(3), 253–263.
-	•	Fernández, P. (2006).
+- Fernández, P. (2006).
 Equity premium: Historical, expected, required and implied.
 Technical Report WP-661, IESE Business School.
-	•	Goyal, A., Welch, I., & Zafirov, A. (2024a).
-A comprehensive 2022 look at the empirical performance of equity premium prediction.
-Review of Financial Studies, 37, 3490–3557.
+- Goyal, A., Welch, I., & Zafirov, A. (2024a).
+A comprehensive 2022 look at the empirical performance of equity premium prediction. *Review of Financial Studies, 37*, 3490–3557.
-	•	Goyal, A., Welch, I., & Zafirov, A. (2024b).
+- Goyal, A., Welch, I., & Zafirov, A. (2024b).
 A comprehensive 2022 look at the empirical performance of equity premium prediction — all data up to 2024 (excel, full-sample).
 Excel link on page; includes GW (2008) and GWZ (2024).
-	•	Hastie, T., Montanari, A., Rosset, S., & Tibshirani, R. J. (2022).
-Surprises in high-dimensional ridgeless least squares interpolation.
-The Annals of Statistics, 50(2), 949–986.
+- Hastie, T., Montanari, A., Rosset, S., & Tibshirani, R. J. (2022).
+Surprises in high-dimensional ridgeless least squares interpolation. *The Annals of Statistics, 50*(2), 949–986.
-	•	Kelly, B., Pruitt, S., & Su, Y. (2024).
+- Kelly, B., Pruitt, S., & Su, Y. (2024).
 The virtue of complexity in return prediction.
 Working paper.
 High-dimensional ridgeless regression and market timing in asset returns.
-	•	Markowitz, H. (1952).
-Portfolio selection.
-The Journal of Finance, 7(1), 77–91.
+- Markowitz, H. (1952).
+Portfolio selection. *The Journal of Finance, 7*(1), 77–91.
-	•	Neely, C. J., Rapach, D., Tu, J., & Zhou, G. (2014).
+- Neely, C. J., Rapach, D., Tu, J., & Zhou, G. (2014).
 Forecasting the equity risk premium: The role of technical indicators.
 Available at SSRN.
-	•	Pham, N., Cui, B., & Ruthbah, U. (2025).
+- Pham, N., Cui, B., & Ruthbah, U. (2025).
 The performance of the 60/40 portfolio: A historical perspective.
 Technical report, CFA Institute.
 Stocks provide long-run return, bonds provide diversification and drawdown protection.
 ---
 ## How to Download This Repository